Aortizv7/rocket_insurance/README.md

 Clone and install the app `npm install`, and run the start script `npm start`

 # Hosted application
-If you want to skip the installation you can view the hosted application here https://master.d1laiy2l6xsi01.amplifyapp.com/
+Skip the installation and view the hosted application here https://master.d1laiy2l6xsi01.amplifyapp.com/